May 19, 2017

 You might also consider recruiting a family member or close friend to go through the process too, noting any hangups.

-You do have the option to send one-off or “broadcast” email messages to any of your lists if you choose.
+You do have the option to send one-time or “broadcast” email messages to any of your lists if you choose.
 Doing so is quite simple.
 Once you’re logged in, click the Dashboard tab at the top of the screen and click the Compose button.
 Create your email and send immediately, draft it or schedule it to send at a later time.
 This is the process I go through each week to send out the Useletter.

 As I’ve mentioned a few times, Mad Mimi support is superb and their help documentation is also easy to follow so take advantage of both.